 May your Christmas celebration be filled with family, friends, food, and an overflowing abundance of joy and grace – even more than gifts.

 For your spouse:

 1. Melt: Online relaxation massage videos for couples – this video series is a TOTAL hit with men and women alike and I honestly can't rave about it enough!
-It's classy, G-rated, and helps you both connect AND properly work out the knots in your spouses' shoulders.
-If you purchase before Christmas, you'll also get the super-popular foot rub videos for free.
+The videos are classy, G-rated, and help you both connect AND properly work out the knots in your spouses' shoulders.

 2. Experiences.
 How about a hot air balloon ride together?
 Or dance lessons?
 Or concert tickets?
 If you're not sure about dates, reserve your space now as a gift and book the date after you've presented the gift and compared calendars.
 (Obviously, event tickets are more date-specific!)